Shubham Shrivastava

 Ford Greenfield Labs, Palo Alto, CA

-Leading vision-centric 3D perception workstream at Ford Autonomy towards building magical experiences; including (1) end-to-end 3D Perception stack development for future Ford L3 vehicles on road, (2) machine-learning training framework for all ML tasks within Ford.
+Leading a team of talented machine learning and robotics engineers towards building vision-centric 3D perception solutions at Ford Autonomy.
+My work includes building an end-to-end 3D Perception stack for Ford L2+ vehicles on the road, and the development of a flexible and scalable machine-learning framework for all ML tasks within Ford.

 September 2019 - September 2022